After-Shock/Cloudbox-wiki/First-Time-Install:-Configuring-Settings.md

 ## 3. Options in Settings

-To see the information below in a nice-looking table, click [[here|https://pste.eu/p/4Ycx.html]].
+To see the information below in a nice-looking table, click [[here|https://pste.eu/p/4Ycx.html]]. (not working right now)

 ---